ancxanas/Etch-a-sketch/README.md

 # Etch-a-sketch
-A TOP project to test my skills.
+A TOP project to test my skills in DOM.